MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Dataset

-In MMOTU image dataset, all images have been analyzed by experts, so some symbols like ``lines'' (Fig.\ref{Fig2}(a)), ``hands'' (Fig.\ref{Fig2}(b)), ``characters'' (Fig.\ref{Fig2}(d) and Fig.\ref{Fig2}(f)) or ``arrows'' (Fig.\ref{Fig2}(e)) are left on images.
-Fig.\ref{Fig2} shows some typical samples.
-Particularly, OTU\_2d sub-set contains 216 Color Doppler Flow Images (CDFI), where the rest 1253 images are traditional 2d ultrasound images; The images in OTU\_CEUS sub-set are extracted from CEUS sequences.
-In MMOTU image dataset, we manually crop the raw images to remove the private information of patients.
-Since raw images are collected from different devices and get cropped, images in dataset have different scales.
-In OTU\_2d, the width and height of images respectively ranges from 302$\sim$1135 and 226$\sim$794 pixels.
-In OTU\_CEUS, the width and height of images respectively ranges from 330$\sim$888 and 218$\sim$657 pixels.
+As shown in Fig.\ref{Fig_1}, images in dataset have different scales.
+In OTU\_2d, the width and height of images respectively range from 302$\sim$1135 and 226$\sim$794 pixels.
+In OTU\_CEUS, the width and height of images respectively range from 330$\sim$888 and 218$\sim$657 pixels.
+Before training, images are randomly resized and cropped to 384 $\times$ 384.
+As mentioned in Sec.\ref{sec:introduction}, we hope to measure the tumor size in single-modality segmentation task.
+Even though the estimation of the physical size of the tumor will be affected when images' resolutions vary, measurement of tumor size still makes sense when applying MMOTU-trained lesion region segmentation networks on raw images with fixed size.
 Tab.\ref{Tab2} shows the comparison between MMOTU image dataset and previous ovarian ultrasound image datasets.
-From the comparison, we make analysis in the following points.
 First, \cite{DL_OTC, Wang_etal} construct ovarian 2d ultrasound datasets to train a model which can categorize the ovarian tumor into Benign, Borderline and Malignant.
 Comparing with their methods, our dataset contains eight concrete ovarian tumor categories (Fig.\ref{Fig1}).
-Second, \cite{e2e_OTSeg, CR-UNet, Narraetal_3d, S-Net, ovarySeg_MIA} construct ovarian 2d or 3d ultrasound datasets for ovarian structure segmentation. \cite{e2e_OTSeg, CR-UNet} fill their dataset only with 2d ultrasound slices and \cite{Narraetal_3d, S-Net, ovarySeg_MIA} fill their dataset with both 2d ultrasound slices and 3d ultrasound volumes.
-Strictly speaking, 2d ultrasound slices and 3d ultrasound volumes belong to single-modality data, because every 2d ultrasound slices are extracted from a specific 3d ultrasound volume.
+Second, \cite{e2e_OTSeg, CR-UNet, Narraetal_3d, S-Net, ovarySeg_MIA} construct 2d or 3d ultrasound datasets for ovarian structure segmentation. \cite{e2e_OTSeg, CR-UNet} fill their dataset only with 2d ultrasound slices and \cite{Narraetal_3d, S-Net, ovarySeg_MIA} fill their dataset with both 2d ultrasound slices and 3d ultrasound volumes.
+Strictly speaking, 2d ultrasound slices and 3d ultrasound volumes belong to single-modality data, because 2d ultrasound slices are extracted from a specific 3d ultrasound volume.
 Comparing with their datasets, our dataset contains 2d ultrasound slices together with CEUS images, which is a typical multi-modality dataset.
-Generally speaking, we construct a multi-modality ovarian tumor ultrasound dataset to tackle multi-tasks including tumor classification, lesion area segmentation and unsupervised cross-domain segmentation.
-Moreover, our dataset provides an insight on appling DCNNs to deal with CEUS images.
+As a whole, we construct MMOTU image dataset to tackle multi-tasks (Fig.\ref{Fig1}).
+Moreover, our dataset provides an insight on applying DCNNs for CEUS images.